 In addition, the core platform includes a test framework for unit testing and automated UI testing based on Selenium that can be easily integrated with third-party testing solutions through platform APIs.

-Based on Cloud Foundry as well as deployable on Docker Containers, Mendix gives you the widest array of cloud deployment options available of any high-productivity aPaaS on the market.
+Based on Cloud Foundry as well as deployable on Docker containers orchestrated by Kubernetes, Mendix gives you the widest array of cloud deployment options available of any high-productivity aPaaS on the market.

 You can deploy on Mendix Cloud, our public cloud service hosted on AWS across multiple regions and availability zones.
 Mendix Cloud provides on-demand vertical and horizontal scalability and out-of-the-box high availability (HA).
-Or you may choose to host your solutions on nearly any public or virtual private cloud (VPC), including AWS, Microsoft Azure, IBM Bluemix, Pivotal—or in your own data center.
+Or you may choose to host your solutions on nearly any public or virtual private cloud (VPC), including AWS, Microsoft Azure, IBM Cloud, Pivotal and SAP—or in your own data center.

 The Mendix platform contains built-in monitoring and alerting of system faults, system performance (including hardware and network, database and Web Server performance) as well as basic application performance.